 Special thanks to:

-- University Archivist Melissa Mead and Director of Diversity Programming Eleanor Oi for their assistance obtaining an architectural drawing of the Rush Rhees Library façade and commencement floor plans, which helped us with our build.
+- University Archivist Melissa Mead and Director of Diversity Programming Eleanor Oi for their assistance with obtaining an architectural drawing of the Rush Rhees Library facade and commencement floor plans.